 The Complaint alleges that the Trustee of the Plan, Shirley Hill, invested at least 70% of the Plan assets were invested in the stock Metro Bank – which is a company for which her husband, Vernon Hill, was the founder, and then-Chairman.
 Beginning in March 2018, Metro Bank stock steadily declined.
 Between November 1, 2018 and October 31, 2019, the assets of the InterArch, Inc. Profit Sharing Plan declined by $13,241,354 from $17,140,761 to $3,899,407.
 And $12,537,629 of the decline in net assets was in the value of the Plan’s investments.
 According to filings submitted to the US Department of Labor, approximately 70% of the Plan’s assets were undiversified as of October 31, 2018 and almost 90% of the Plan’s assets were undiversified as of October 31 2019.

 The Complaint alleges that most, if not all, of the decline in the Plan’s assets could be attributed to the decline of the value of Metro Bank stock.

 Class Action Allegations

-This lawsuit is brought on behalf of the following persons:
+The Court has certified the Claims on behalf of the following persons: